186 Visa – 3 things you must know about 186 Visa

 How much does a Visa cost?

-186 visa attract a fee upon lodgement of the application with the Department of Immigration (DIBP).
+A 186 visa attracts a fee upon lodgement of the application with the Department of Immigration and Border Protection (DIBP).

-A schedule of fees and charges applicable to applications lodged at DIAC is published regularly.
+A schedule of fees and charges applicable to applications lodged at the DIBP is published regularly.

 If you use an Immigration Lawyer or Registered Australian Migration Agent, additional fees are payable to Immigration Lawyers and Agents.
-The amount of the fee will depend on the level of skill of the Immigration Law Specialist, complexity of the applications, and the urgency of the application.
+The amount of the fee will depend on the skill level of the Immigration Law Specialist, complexity of the applications, and the urgency of the application.